Pulling Target to Source: A New Perspective on Domain Adaptive Semantic Segmentation: Introduction

-We argue that \textit{the performance deterioration is highly related to the feature dissimilarity}, and thus this work focuses on \textit{explicitly} minimizing the domain discrepancy.
-A straightforward way is to learn source features in the target style, \textit{i.e.}, ``source $\to$ target'', but we empirically find that it is hard to build categorical discriminative target features through this way (see \cref{sec:abla}).
-Therefore, we propose to \textit{pull target to source}.
-Thanks to the supervision of source labels, source features are \textit{always} qualified during training.
-Therefore, regarding source features as anchors, then simply \textit{pulling target features close to source ones}, implicitly improves the capability of target features.
-In other words, as illustrated in \cref{fig:motivation}, we argue that ``discriminative source features'' plus ``pulling target features close to source ones'' contributes to a category-discriminative target feature space.
+Based on this evidence, we aim to design a framework that can extract \textit{similar} cross-domain features regarding each category.
+Intuitively, source features are \textit{always} categorically discriminative during training thanks to sufficient source labels.
+Therefore, as illustrated in Fig. \ref{fig:motivation}, we argue that (1) discriminative source features plus (2) urging target features to be similar to the source feature for each category, implicitly brings the categorical discriminativeness of target features.
+To this end, we propose \method, regarding source features as \textit{anchors} and explicitly pulling target features \textit{close} to source ones.
 However, due to the lack of target labels, it is hard to conduct feature pairs that \textit{exactly} belong to the same class.

-To this end, we propose \method.
-In particular, we introduce an image translation engine to produce pseudo-images by transferring source data to the target style.
+To address this issue, we employ an image translation engine to produce pseudo-images by transferring source data to the target style.
 These pseudo-images are then served as queries and can be easily matched with their positive keys (\textit{i.e.}, source features from the same category) \textit{precisely} since they naturally have annotations.
 Additionally, considering the pixel categories are heavily imbalanced for segmentation datasets, we put forward a dynamic re-weighting strategy, forcing the model to put more effort into those underperforming classes.
 Through this way, our approach is able to learn similar representations across domains and hence achieves substantial improvements on the target domain.
-From \cref{fig:stats}, we can tell that \textit{the improved similarity indeed contributes to better performances}, especially for class \texttt{train}.
+From Fig. \ref{fig:stats}, we can tell that \textit{the improved similarity indeed contributes to better performances}, especially for class ``train''.